rezi410/SocialMediaBlog_FrontEnd/README.md

 ## _Installation Process_

 Clone this repository onto your system.
 Be sure to create an environment variable file named .env in the root directory of the react app.
-The contents of this file should follow this structure:
+The contents of this file should follow the following structure:

 ## _Usage_